Save Cars

 Solution

-Provide a visible and straightforward way for customers to save cars they are interested in and can get back to.
+Provide a visible and straightforward way for customers to save cars they are interested in.

 Project Background

-Many of DriveTime’s competitors — and e-commerce experiences more broadly — offer a way for users to save items, typically through a bookmark or heart icon.
+Many of DriveTime’s competitors and e-commerce experiences offer a way for users to save items, typically through a bookmark or heart icon.
 At the time, DriveTime lacked this functionality.
 Users could browse a large inventory of vehicles but had no way to save options they were interested in and return to them later.

 Our hypothesis: